VARIOUS NATIONAL SCHOLARSHIPS

 - Offers young people meaningful opportunities to engage in advocacy, while providing sustained support services to help ensure graduation and success in life.

-Nov.
-15 Kids’ Chance of Kansas is a non-profit organization that provides scholarships for children of workers that have been killed or seriously injured in a compensable work-related accident or occupational disease.
+NO FORMAL DEADLINE Kids’ Chance of Kansas is a non-profit organization that provides scholarships for children of workers that have been killed or seriously injured in a compensable work-related accident or occupational disease.
 Scholarships are awarded once a year and students may apply every year for which they are eligible.
 There are not many students that qualify for this type of scholarship compared to others, so if you are eligible, please apply!

 - Child who is a dependent of a worker killed or seriously injured in a compensable work-related accident or occupational disease with a Kansas